-ICD 10 diagnostic Codes Condition Justification for criteria Incompatibility to perform assigned duties at any time • expected to be temporary (T) • expected to be permanent (P) Able to perform assigned duties at any time K 00-99 DIGESTIVE SYSTEM K 01-06 Oral health Acute pain from toothache.
-Recurrent mouth and gum infection s T - Until no symptoms affecting safe work If teeth and gums (gums alone of edentulous and with well-fitting dentures in good repair) appear to be good.
-No complex prosthesis; or if dental check in last year, with follow-up completed and no problems since K 25-28 Peptic ulcer Recurrence with pain, bleeding or perforation T - Until healing or cure by surgery or by control of helicobacteria and on normal diet for three months P - If ulcer persists despite surgery and medication When cured and on normal diet for three months К 40-41 Hernias - inguinal and femoral Likelihood of strangulation T - Until investigated to confirm no likelihood of strangulation and, if required, treated When satisfactorily treated or when surgeon reports that there is no likelihood of strangulation К 42-43 Hernias - umbilical, ventral Instability of abdominal wall on bending and lifting Case-by-case assessment depending on severity of symptoms or impairment.
+ICD 10 diagnostic Codes Condition Justification for criteria Incompatibility to perform assigned duties at any time expected to be temporary (T) expected to be permanent (P) Able to perform assigned duties at any time K 00-99 DIGESTIVE SYSTEM K 01-06 Oral health Acute pain from toothache.
+Recurrent mouth and gum infections T - Until no symptoms affecting safe work If teeth and gums (gums alone of edentulous and with well-fitting dentures in good repair) appear to be good.
+No complex prosthesis; or if dental check in last year, with follow-up completed and no problems since Recurrence with pain, bleeding or surger perforation helicold diet for T - Until healing or cure by surgery or by control of helicobacteria and on normal diet for three months P - If ulcer persists despite surgery When cured and on normal diet for three months and medication K 40-41 Hernias - inguinal and femoral Likelihood of strangulation T - Until investigated to confirm no likelihood of strangulation and, if required, treated When satisfactorily treated or when surgeon reports that there is no likelihood of strangulation K 42-43 Hernias - umbilical, ventral Instability of abdominal wall on bending and lifting Case-by-case assessment depending on severity of symptoms or impairment.
 Consider implications of regular heavy whole-body physical effort Case-by-case assessment depending on severity of symptoms or impairment.
-Consider implications of regular heavy whole-body physical effort К 44 Hernias - diaphragmatic (hiatus) Reflux of stomach contents and acid causing heartburn, etc. Case-by-case assessment based on severity of symptoms when lying down and on any sleep disturbance caused by them Case-by-case assessment based on severity of symptoms when lying down and on any sleep disturbance caused by them K 50, 51,57,58, 90 Non-infectious enteritis, colitis, Crohn's disease, diverticulitis, etc. Impairment and pain T - Until investigated and treated P - If severe or recurrent Case-by-case specialist assessment.
+Consider implications of regular heavy whole-body physical effort K 44 44 Hernias - diaphragmatic Case-by-case assessme on severity of symptoms Reflux of stomach contents and acid causing heartburn, etc. Case-by-case assessme on severity of symptoms lying down and on any severity of symptoms disturbance caused by the case of t Case-by-case assessment based on severity of symptoms when lying down and on any sleep disturbance caused by them K 50, 51,57,58, 90 Non-infectious enteritis, colitis, Crohn's disease, diverticulitis, etc. Impairment and pain T - Until investigated and treated P - If severe or recurrent Case-by-case specialist assessment.
 Low likelihood of recurrence K 60 I 84 Anal conditions: piles (haemorrhoids), fissures, fistulae Likelihood to episode causing pain and limiting activity T - If symptoms affecting safe work P - Consider if not treatable or recurrent Case-by-case assessment